-For many of us, Ramanagaram is a regular pitstop on our way to more glamorous destinations like Mysore or, even, Coorg.
-However, if you have just a day in hand and want to get out of the city, Ramanagaram, whose claim to fame really was Sholay, makes for an excellent choice.
-Over the years, the small town and the rocky hills that surround it have begun to see a steady stream of visitors looking for a fun day out.
+For many Bangaloreans, Ramanagaram is a regular pitstop on our way to more glamorous destinations like Mysore or, even, Coorg.
+However, if you have just a day in hand and want to get out of the city, Ramanagaram has a lot of things to do.
+The small town, whose claim to fame was really Sholay, and the rocky hills that surround it have a steady stream of visitors looking for a fun day out.
 You too can join the brigade and sign up for adventure, a serene picnic, or explore Gabbar Singh’s former lair.

 Rock Climbing, Bird Watching And The Sholay Hills: What To See And Do In Ramanagaram